 As a woman considering becoming a surrogate, you may wonder why someone would choose to waive their right to surrogate base compensation.

-Often, the surrogates and intended parents who complete an altruistic surrogacy already know each other before starting the surrogacy process.
-They may be family member or friends, and the woman who chooses to become a surrogate may have seen the intended parents go through years of trying to grow their family.
+The surrogates and intended parents who complete an altruistic surrogacy often know each other before starting the surrogacy process.
+They may be family or friends, and the woman who chooses to become a surrogate may have seen the intended parents go through years of trying to grow their family.

 - If an altruistic surrogacy is also an identified surrogacy, there will be an existing level of trust between a surrogate and her intended parents.

 Under the right circumstances, though, it can be a positive and rewarding experience for both surrogates and intended parents.
-All prospective surrogates should fully consider the potential complications of the altruistic surrogacy process before starting.
+All prospective surrogates should consider the potential complications of the altruistic surrogacy process before starting.